diegojperez06/BikeStores-Dashboard/README.md

     	sto.store_name,
     	CONCAT(sta.first_name,' ',sta.last_name)

-  3. Exported  results to Excel to begin datacleaning susing a connection between the workbook and database.
+  3. Exported  results to Excel to begin datacleaning process using a connection between the workbook and database.
 Any changes in the database will automatically be reflected in the workbook.
      - In Excel -> Data -> Get Data from Database.
 This links the query to the Excel workbook

 ### Excel Process